jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) to a person or entity specified in clauses 3 to 13 for the purpose and about the matter described in the provision, subject to any conditions set out in the provision.
   (c)

-### 3 Tax advisors or persons acting as tax agents
+### 3 Tax advisors, tax agents, and representatives
 (1) Despite section 18, the Commissioner may supply information to an approved advisor group about an action or omission— (a) by a person who is, or purports to be, a member of the approved advisor group; and (b) that the Commissioner considers to be a breach of a member’s responsibilities under sections 20 to 20G.